daniloaz/myphp-backup/README.md

 	//define("TABLES", 'table1 table2 table3'); // Partial backup
 	define("CHARSET", 'utf8');

-By default backup files will be called myphp-backup-{DB_NAME}-YYYYmmdd-HHMMSS.sql and stored in myphp-backup-files subdirectory.
+By default backup files will be called *myphp-backup-{DB_NAME}-YYYYmmdd-HHMMSS.sql* and stored in *myphp-backup-files* subdirectory.
 Example output backup file:

 	myphp-backup-files/myphp-backup-daniloaz-20170828-131745.sql

 **Restore:**

-Upload *myphp-restore.php* script to your DocumentRoot directory and your backup file to a subdiretory called myphp-backup-files.
+Upload *myphp-restore.php* script to your DocumentRoot directory and your backup file to a subdiretory called *myphp-backup-files*.
 Then simply run the script accessing http://www.example.com/myphp-restore.php or from command line.

 You can change the backup filename and subdirectory editing these lines.
 Don't forget to set your user credentials too!